Weekly Shōnen Magazine: History

 The magazine, launched on March 17, 1959, was the first weekly manga magazine, followed rapidly by Weekly Shōnen Sunday by rivalling publisher Shogakukan.
-Throughout the 1960s, Weekly Shōnen Magazine was the top selling weekly manga magazines besides Weekly Shōnen Magazine and Shōnen King.
+Throughout the 1960s, Weekly Shōnen Magazine was the top selling weekly manga magazines besides Weekly Shōnen Sunday and Weekly Shōnen King.
 During the first years of its run, the magazine was not solely focused on manga, but also published other content for children.

 From 1965 onwards, the chief editor of Weekly Shōnen Magazine, Masaru Uchida, invited artists associated with the gekiga movement to work for the magazine.
 The gekiga movement had a style marked by dramatic, realistic storytelling often aimed at mature audiences.
 Blending children's manga with adolescent gekiga themes and styles attracted new readers to manga magazines.
 In a short time, the readership of the magazine expanded rapidly and was at nearly one million by the end of 1966.

 Features

 Series

-There are currently 25 manga titles being serialized in Weekly Shōnen Magazine.
+There are currently 31 manga titles being serialized in Weekly Shōnen Magazine.
 Out of them, Ahiru no Sora is on indefinite hiatus.